-Sugar is a soft commodity, which is produced, traded and consumed all around the world.
-The sugar cane or sugar beets are the raw materials from which farmers can produce sugar.
-We use sugar widely in everything from food to industrial applications.
-Sugar can be produced and/or refined many countries and finds its way in different forms, for different purposes to different destinations.
-For this reason sugar has a prominent position in the commodity trade environment and how sugar price affects trading procedures, is something which sugar traders need to know about.
+Sugar is a soft commodity produced, traded and consumed all around the world.
+It is a sweet-flavored ingredient, used in many types of food and drinks, that can be found in pretty much every plant, but it can only be extracted – or at least economically efficiently – from sugarcane and sugar beet.
+It is produced and/or refined in many countries and finds its way in different forms, for different purposes and different destinations.
+In other words, it has a prominent position in the commodity trade environment.
+Which is why the way that sugar price affects trading procedures is something which sugar traders really need to know as much about as possible.

 Sugar prive drivers